-Blubrry Stats are designed to be an accurate measurement of media downloads by listeners/viewers.
+Blubrry Podcast Statistics provide an accurate measurement of listener/viewer media downloads.
 Other stats packages and services (such as those that come with Web hosting packages) are not designed to specifically measure media file downloads.
-Blubrry Statistics are first calculated by unique IP address which is easy to explain and audit.
+Blubrry Statistics are first calculated by unique IP addresses, which are easy to explain and audit.
 Blubrry Statistics then further analyze each countable download based on both the user agent and geographical information.
-The final results exclude Web bots, crawlers and multiple downloads from the same network location.
+The final results exclude Web-bots, crawlers and multiple downloads from the same network location.
 The final calculation is then adjusted to compensate for known Internet Service Providers (ISPs), universities and large businesses that have many users under the same IP address.
 We go to great lengths to make sure our stats are the most accurate media statistics available.

 There are many reasons that your Blubrry Media Statistics will not match other statistics packages.

-First is how you have the redirect URL implemented on your site and podcast feed.
-The redirect URL, which you get in your blubrry.com account under ‘Measure,’ must be in front of all media URL anywhere it is available.
-For instance. if you have it in your feed but also have a download link on your site but don’t have the redirect in front of the link address, you will only be measuring downloads from the feed.
+How you have the Blubrry Statistics Redirect URL implemented on your site and podcast feed will impact its effectiveness.
+The redirect URL, which you get in your blubrry.com account under ‘Measure,’ must be in front of all media URLs both on your website and in your podcast feeds.
+For instance, if you have it in your feed yet also have a download link on your site but don’t have the redirect in front of the link address, you will only be measuring downloads from the feed.
 If you have it on the link but not in your feed, you will only be measuring downloads from the site, but not from the feed.

-Feedburner’s statistics measure a different unit than Blubrry stats.
+FeedBurner’s statistics measure a different unit than Blubrry stats.
 Blubrry Stats measure media downloads.
-Feedburner measures how many people in the past 24-48 hours are subscribed to your feed though Feedburner.
+FeedBurner measures how many people in the past 24-48 hours are subscribed to your feed (not download/listen/watch your media).
 This does not count how many downloads you have.
 It also doesn’t count how many computers (people) are subscribed to your direct feed, the one you have “burned” at feedburner.com.
 FeedBurner never counts downloads that occur directly from your website.